Library Documentation

 Subtract

-Subtract one value from another, returning the difference.
+Subtract subtracts right from left, returning a difference.

 Subtract : left right (infer difference) => trait (left right -> difference)